AnjaliRaj015/WORK-ML/README.md

 14.To install flask
-15.Now create a new directory, copy your model (“model.h5”) to this directory 16.Create a file app.py and input codes, make a webpage body design using html 17.Save this file and run using python conda venv
+15.Now create a new directory, copy your model (“model.h5”) to this directory 16.Create a file app.py and input codes, make a webpage body design using html

+##How to configure
+1.use Python (3.x)
+2.import required libraries
+3.Dataset should be divided into two folder: Training and Testing 4.Estimate models perfomance and validation accuracy; the more it is accurate, the more it will predict the image correctly

+17.Save this file and run using python conda venv

 ##Libraries used